| Competition

 By most accounts, these examinations have been a valuable impetus

+to convergence around best practices and policies.
 7.11 In addition, several WTO agreements provide that members will

 inform the committees established under these agreements of their